 VASPP also has an add-on to enhance this process with self-service access and a web application format

-- Business Role Management (BRM): allows you to customize the role management process to match your requirements.
+- Business Role Management (BRM): this allows you to customize the role management process to match your requirements.
 This feature also introduces the notion of a Business Role, providing greater flexibility in terms of access management

-- User Access Review (UAR): provides the ability to initiate a periodic access review process is defined, and deploy it throughout the organization according to your guidelines.
+- User Access Review (UAR): provides the ability to initiate a periodic access review process that is defined, and deploy throughout the organization according to your guidelines.
 We also have a complementary offering with our FIORI applications to address this need for end users

 VASPP Dashboard for SAP GRC Access Control